itxtx/solar_prediction/README.md

 #### Residual Analysis

-A histogram of residuals (actual - predicted values) shows the distribution of prediction errors, with mean residual near zero and standard deviation of 0.0275, indicating well-calibrated predictions.
+A histogram of residuals (actual - predicted values) shows the distribution of prediction errors.
+The residuals are well-distributed around zero with a small mean residual, indicating the model is well-calibrated and unbiased.
+The standard deviation of residuals provides insight into the typical prediction error magnitude.

 #### Predictions vs. Actuals Scatter Plot